lyhistory/lyhistory.github.io/docs/vuepress/docs/software/database/mysql.md

   GTID stands for global transaction identifier (GTID) which uniquely  identifies a transaction committed on the server of origin (master).
 A  unique GTID is created when any transaction occurs.
 The GTID is not  just unique to the server on which it originates, but also across the  servers in any given replication setup.
 In other words, each transaction is mapped to a GTID.

-  MySQL GTIDs are displayed as a pair of coordinates, separated by a colon character (:) `GTID = source_id:transaction_id`
+  MySQL GTIDs are displayed as a pair of coordinates, separated by a colon character (:) `GTID = source_id(noramlly server uuid):transaction_id(sequential integer,start from 1, representing the order a transaction was committed on the source)`

+  server uuid: /var/lib/mysql/auto.cnf

+  GTID Set

+  rather than just a single transaction id, an interval is given a range of transactions like `baecf819-a6a5-11e9-a78d-566f18fa0007:1-699` or

+  two ranges with a gap `baecf819-a6a5-11e9-a78d-566f18fa0007:1-699, 702-900`

+  + Retrieved _Gtid_Set:
+    + All GTIDs received from the master
+    + Resets on:
+      + CHANGE MASTER
+      + RESET SLAVE
+      + server restart(if relay-log-recovery is on)
+  + Executed_Gtid_Set:
+    + All GTIDs written to binary log
+    + Same value seen in:
+      + SHOW MASTER STATUS
+      + SHOW SLAVE STATUS
+      +  show global variables like 'gtid_executed';